mrtoadie/kvm-configurator/README.md

 - **Easy**: Assisted creation of virtual machines
 - **Automatoin**: Created VMs are automatically registered (not started) and are immediately ready for use
 - **Customizable**: Default values can be customized individually via a YAML file
-- **Resuse & backup**: Create VM configurations are also saved as XML files
+- **Reuse & backup**: Create VM configurations are also saved as XML files

 ## Project Structure